loculus-project/loculus/ingest/README.md

 ## Approve Revocations

 You might be notified that the ingest pipeline would like to regroup segments of multi-segmented organisms, making the previous grouping obsolete.
 In this case the old segment-grouping needs to be revoked and the new one added.
 We do not automate this process yet in case of reingest issues leading to mass revocation of sequences.
-However, if you approve with the proposed revocation you can run the `regroup_and_revoke` borgcron using:
+However, if you approve with the proposed revocation you can run the `regroup_and_revoke` cronjob using:

 ```
 kubectl create job --from=cronjob/loculus-revoke-and-regroup-cronjob-{config.organism} -n $NAMESPACE loculus-revoke-and-regroup-cronjob-{config.organism}